incepter/powertoys-extension/powertoys/README.md

 ## Icons

-The extension uses placeholder icons.
-Before publishing, replace the placeholder icons in the `icons` directory with custom icons following the guidelines in the icons README.
+The extension ships with placeholder icons.
+Replace them with your own in `icons/` before publishing.